Is Sober Living covered by insurance

 What are the options for sober living insurance coverage and payment?

+How many times a year will insurance pay for rehab?
 Is Sober Living covered by insurance?

 Better Days Treatment offers sober living in Anaheim and California.